any-tdf/stdf/packages/vscode-extension/README.md

 # Installation

-Search for `stdf-vscode-extension` in the VS Code extensions marketplace and click install, or install [stdf-vscode-extension](https://marketplace.visualstudio.com/items?itemName=STDF.stdf-vscode-extension) from the marketplace.
+Search for `STDF for VS Code` in the VS Code extensions marketplace and click install, or install [STDF for VS Code](https://marketplace.visualstudio.com/items?itemName=STDF.stdf-vscode-extension) from the marketplace.

 # Features